 Mixed Shepherds can have appearances from all over the charts, depending on what they are bred with.
 There are no standards that can be specified for a mixed breed, so breeders can do whatever they want.

 The loyalty and strength of the German Shepherd breed won’t be easily outdone with a few generations of casual crossbreeding.
 However, mixed breeds can adopt traits from other dogs that become a part of their genetic lineage.
 This can lead to very interesting combinations of personalities with dogs that manage to retain the loyalty and strength of the German Shepherd.

-The German Shepherd breed has been popular ever since its original namesake was coined a century and a half ago.
+The German Shepherd breed types have been popular ever since their original namesake was coined a century and a half ago.
 Thanks to rigorous breeding procedures, the breed continues to share many of the same traits that they first did years ago.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.